-This section assesses how the different spatial and temporal evolution of SLCF emissions in the SSPs affects the future global and regional ERFs, and GSAT and precipitation responses.
-In CMIP6, only a very limited set of simulations (all based on the SSP3-7.0 scenario) have been carried out with coupled ESMs to specifically address the future role of SLCFs (Collins et al., 2017), see also Sections 4.3 and 4.4.
-Note that the ScenarioMIP simulations (Section 4.3) include the SLCF emissions (as shown in Figures 6.18 and 6.19), however they cannot be used to quantify the effect of individual forcers.
-Coupled ESMs can in principle be used for this through a series of sensitivity simulations (e.g. Allen et al., 2020, 2021), but the amount of computer time required has made this approach prohibitive across the full SSP range.
-Therefore, to quantify the contribution from emissions of individual forcers spanning the range of the SSP scenarios to GSAT response, the analysis is mainly based on estimates using a two-layer emulator configuration derived from the medians of MAGICC7 and FaIRv1.6.2 (see Section 1.5.3.4, Cross Chapter Box 7.1, and Supplementary Material 7.SM5.2).
-The contribution from SLCFs to changes in GSAT have been calculated based on the global mean ERF for the various components as assessed in section 7.3.5, using the two-layer emulator for the climate response (Cross Chapter Box 7.1 and Supplementary Material 7.SM5.2).
+This section assesses how the different spatial and temporal evolution of SLCF emissions in the Shared Socio-economic Pathways (SSPs) affects the future global and regional ERFs, and GSAT and precipitation responses.
+In CMIP6, only a very limited set of simulations (all based on the SSP3-7.0 scenario) have been carried out with coupled ESMs to specifically address the future role of SLCFs (Sections 4.3 and 4.4; Collins et al., 2017).
+Note that the ScenarioMIP simulations (Section 4.3) include the SLCF emissions (as shown in Figures 6.18 and 6.19), however, they cannot be used to quantify the effect of individual forcers.
+Coupled ESMs can in principle be used for this through a series of sensitivity simulations (e.g., Allen et al., 2020, 2021), but the amount of computer time required has made this approach prohibitive across the full SSP range.
+Therefore, to quantify the contribution from emissions of individual forcers spanning the range of the SSP scenarios to GSAT response, the analysis is mainly based on estimates using a two-layer emulator configuration derived from the medians of MAGICC7 and FaIRv1.6.2 (Section 1.5.3.4, Cross-Chapter Box 7.1 and Supplementary Material 7.SM5.2).
+The contribution from SLCFs to changes in GSAT have been calculated based on the global mean ERF for the various components as assessed in Section 7.3.5, using the two-layer emulator for the climate response (Cross Chapter Box 7.1, Supplementary Material 7.SM5.2).

-The projections of GSAT for a broad group of forcing agents (aerosols, methane, tropospheric ozone, and HFCs with lifetimes lower than 50 years) for the SSP scenarios shows how much of the future warming or cooling (relative to 2019) can be attributed to the SLCFs (Figure 6.22).
-Note that during the first two decades, some of these changes in GSAT are due to emissions before 2019, in particular for the longer lived SLCFs such as methane and HFCs (see also Figure 6.15).
+The projections of GSAT for a broad group of forcing agents (aerosols, methane, tropospheric ozone and HFCs with lifetimes lower than 50 years) for the SSP scenarios shows how much of the future warming or cooling (relative to 2019) can be attributed to the SLCFs (Figure 6.22).
+Note that during the first two decades, some of these changes in GSAT are due to emissions before 2019, in particular for the longer-lived SLCFs such as methane and HFCs (Figure 6.15).
 The scenarios SSP3-7.0-lowSLCF-highCH4 and SSP3-7.0-lowSLCF-lowCH4 are special cases of the SSP3-7.0 scenario with strong, but realistic, reductions in non-methane SLCFs and all SLCFs respectively (Gidden et al., 2019).

-As discussed in sections 6.2, 6.3 and 6.4, there are uncertainties relating emissions of SLCFs to changes in abundance (see Box 6.2) and further to ERF, in particular for aerosols and tropospheric ozone.
-Furthermore there are uncertainties related to the climate sensitivity, i.e., the relation between ERF and change in GSAT.
-Uncertainties in the ERF are assessed in Chapter 7 and calibrated impulse response function includes also the assessed range (see Box 7.1).
+As discussed in Sections 6.2, 6.3 and 6.4, there are uncertainties relating emissions of SLCFs to changes in abundance (Box 6.2) and further to ERF, in particular for aerosols and tropospheric ozone.
+Furthermore, there are uncertainties related to climate sensitivity, that is, the relation between ERF and change in GSAT.
+Uncertainties in the ERF are assessed in Chapter 7 and calibrated impulse response function also includes the assessed range (Box 7.1).
 There are also uncertainties related to the efficacies of the different SLCFs and time scales for the response, in particular for regional emissions (Schwarber et al., 2019; Yang et al., 2019b) that cannot be accounted for with the simple models used here.

 [START FIGURE 6.22 HERE]